 20. Bright Walls

-This is a modern and sleek design that really can go with any color.
-Simply adding red paint to the walls really brings this room to life.
-You can replace the red with blue, green, and or even purple if you’re feeling bold.
-This is an easy and adaptable design that will go with any house.
-Just add a fresh coat of paint and this kitchen will feel brand new.
+This modern and sleek design can be paired with any color.
+Simply adding red paint to the walls brings this room to life.
+If you're bold, you can replace the red with blue, green, and/or purple.

 21. Best Backsplash